Vishal-4323/HVA/AWS Assignment/Solution.md

 - Then, attached the IAM role to the instance by Modify IAM role.
 <br><br>
 ### S3
->1.Recursively copy a directory and its subfolders from your PC to Amazon S3 using a single command
+>1.
+Recursively copy a directory and its subfolders from your PC to Amazon S3 using a single command
 <br>Deliverable: Command to use

 ```bash